-Murray Elementary School provides a safe, clean environment for students, staff, and volunteers before, during, and after school.
-Built in 1961, with modernization's made in 2005, the school sits on 10 acres.
-Facilities span 452,501 square feet and includes a multipurpose room, library, cafeteria, 22 permanent classrooms, 13 portable classrooms, playground, one library, and one computer/innovation lab.
+Powell Elementary School provides a safe, clean environment for students, staff, and volunteers.
+Built in 1954, with modernizations made in 2005, the school sits on nine acres.
+Facilities span 398,129 square feet and include a multipurpose room, library, cafeteria, 17 permanent classrooms, updated playground, and one computer lab.
 The facility strongly supports teaching and learning through its ample classroom and playground space, and a staff resource room.

 A scheduled maintenance program is administered by Azusa Unified School District to ensure that school grounds and facilities remain in excellent repair.
 A work order process is used when issues arise that require immediate attention.
 Emergency repairs are given the highest priority; repair requests are completed efficiently and in the order in which they are received.
-Areas of need identified in facilities inspections are addressed through a collaborative planning process developed by school leadership and the district's Maintenance Operations and Transportation department.
+At the time of publication 100% of the restrooms were fully functional.